berick/SIP2Mediator/README.md

 ### About

-SIP2Mediator is a SIP2 server which mediates SIP requests between SIP clients and a JSON/HTTP backend.
+SIP2Mediator is a SIP2 server which relays SIP requests between SIP clients and a JSON/HTTP backend.
 The mediator is a single-cpu, single-thread application which processes network data on a first come first served basis via select loop.